- Better Stability. Implant dentures do not move while eating and will not fall out of the mouth while talking

 - No more Fixadent or Denture Glue

 Implant dentures aka implant over dentures, can be fabricated for either the upper or lower jaws.
 The advantage of dentures with Implants over conventional dentures is the ability to use the implants as anchors so the dentures do not move during eating or talking.
+How do denture implant attachments work?
 Dentures with implants also preserve the bone levels and maintain facial support thereby maintaining a more natural youthful smile.
-Options for Implant Dentures include four, five and six implants.
+Options for implant dentures include four, five and six implants.
 The more implants the better the stability of the teeth.
 Cases with more implants have upgrade options to permanent implants such as full mouth implant bridges.
 Implant dentures is one example of how to replace a full set of teeth with dental implants

 A Full Set of Teeth Can be Permanently Replaced 4 or More Implants

-Upper Denture with Implants Requires 4 Implants to avoid coverage of the Palate:
+Upper Denture Implants Need 4 Implants to Avoid Plastic Covering the Palate:

 Similar options for the upper jaw are also available.
 Two implants for the upper jaw will dramatically improve the stability of an upper denture during function.
 It can be life changing for quality of life.
 When a patient opts for upper an upper denture that is retained by either four to six implants (depending on the clinical need), the area of the upper denture that covers the roof of the mouth can be removed from the denture.
 The main advantage being increased taste and a less bulky feel to the denture.
 Again, the implants provide stability for the new teeth so that the denture does not come out during speaking or eating.

 Denture Implants is the Least expensive Way to Replace a Full Set of Teeth with Implants